cherrared/FaultGraphExplorer/README.md

 $ python3 diagnosis.py input-topo-ex1.yml obs.yml

 ```
-* Each time provide the correct observations with testing the clearwater vIMS deployement
+* Each time provide the diagnosis process with the values of observations with testing the clearwater vIMS deployement: True, False or None
 * Final result:
 ![Result](https://github.com/cherrared/SAKURA-Model-based-RCA/blob/master/Figure_Dsss.png)

+*** This is only an example of a vIMS fault.
+The topo.yml file and obs.yml file could be changed for any possible vIMS architecture and faults' observations